-The governors present their annual report together with the accounts and independent auditor's report of the charitable company for the period ended 31 August 2016.
+The governors present their annual report together with the accounts and independent auditor's report of the charitable company for the period ended 31 August 2017.
 This annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the academy's Articles of Association.
+The accounts have been prepared in accordance with the accounting policies set out in note 1 to the accounts and comply with the academy's Articles of Association, the Companies Act 2006 and the Statement of Recommended Practice, "Accounting and Reporting by Charities", issued in March 2005.

 The trust operates an academy for pupils aged 4 to 11 serving a catchment area of west Stamford.
-It has a capacity of 630 and had a roll of 621 in the school at the start of the 2016-17 academic year.
+It has a capacity of 630 and had a roll of 621 in the school at the start of the 2016-17 academic year in October 2016.